josephwright/josephwright.github.io/_posts/2008-12-21-developement-timetables.md

 - March.
 Public beta one for testing.
 Continue to write documentation
 - June.
 Depending on feedback and success, release `siunitx` v2.

-As you can see, I'm hoping to get everything revised for [TeXLive](https://tug.org/texlive) 2009, having learnt from getting `siunitx` v1 out.
+As you can see, I'm hoping to get everything revised for [TeX Live](https://tug.org/texlive) 2009, having learnt from getting `siunitx` v1 out.
 Of course, this is subject to change (and other commitments), but I think it's pretty achievable.